 Why is the Cricket Pitch Length 22 Yards?

 The 22-yard pitch measurement comes from traditional British measurements, where one “chain” is exactly 22 yards long.
 This standard has been upheld as it suits the playing needs of cricket effectively.
-It allows enough space for bowlers to gain momentum and deliver their ball, and for batsmen to adjust and make a successful run.
+It also allows enough space for bowlers to gain momentum and deliver their ball, and for batsmen to adjust and make a successful run.

 Breaking Down the Cricket Pitch Areas